"The outstanding provision for the Catholic life of the school is a hallmark of the commitment to the highest standards and provision."

 At the Convent of Jesus and Mary Catholic Infant School & Nursery we are a Catholic school community who seeks to live out the teachings of Jesus Christ and is permeated by the Gospel values of Love, Faith, Community, Justice, Service and Reconciliation.
 The staff and pupils uphold these values in partnership with parents, carers, governors, and the parish as we all endeavour to be the people God wants us to be.

 At our school we encourage everyone to share, grow and flourish in faith and love.
-Our strong pastoral care, the continuous support of our Parish Priest, Fr Kevin Jordan alongside the neighbouring Parishes of Sacred Heart Church, Kilburn, Our lady of Mercy Chapel, Willesden, Our Lady of Willesden, Harlesden, and the Church of the Transfiguration, Kensal Rise, our dedicated Governing Body, and the hardworking, and enthusiastic Staff and Parent Association are all committed to ensuring our pupils develop spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as responsible citizens.
+Our strong pastoral care, the continuous support of Monsignor Reader alongside the neighbouring Parishes of Sacred Heart Church, Kilburn, Our lady of Mercy Chapel, Willesden, Our Lady of Willesden, Harlesden, and the Church of the Transfiguration, Kensal Rise, our dedicated Governing Body, and the hardworking, and enthusiastic Staff and Parent Association are all committed to ensuring our pupils develop spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as responsible citizens.

 As we prepare our pupils for life in the wider world we endeavour to instil in them the Gospel Values of: